Consumer Product Safety

 - Call your emergency services, fire department, or 911.

-the premises until the emergency services responders have given you permission.
-You could lose
+premises until the emergency services responders have given you permission.
+You could lose consciousness

-repeat steps 1, 2 and 3 and call a qualified appliance technician to investigate for sources of CO from
+steps 1, 2 and 3 and call a qualified appliance technician to investigate for sources of CO from all fuel

-all fuel burning equipment and appliances, and inspect for proper operation of this equipment.
-If
+burning equipment and appliances, and inspect for proper operation of this equipment.
+If problems are

-problems are identified during this inspection, have the equipment serviced immediately.
-Note any
+identified during this inspection, have the equipment serviced immediately.
+Note any combustion equipment not

-2034) for CO alarms.
-CPSC helps promote carbon monoxide safety by raising awareness of CO hazards and
+CO alarms.
+CPSC helps promote carbon monoxide safety by raising awareness of CO hazards and the need for

-the need for correct use and regular maintenance of fuel-burning appliances.
-CPSC staff also works with
+correct use and regular maintenance of fuel-burning appliances.
+CPSC staff also works with stakeholders to

 Do some cities require that CO alarms be installed?